 Moving towards quantification

-My goal here was to find a way to assess documentation quality without relying solely on surveys and to pin down the criteria for developer docs to a list of actionable, easy-to-understand criteria.
-I recognize that my list has no official research backing or data to support it — instead, these best practices come from experience in the industry and from best practices that I and others have observed within the realm of developer documentation.
+I’m not saying that some approach to quantifying documentation wouldn’t work, just that my approach did not.
+Also, recognize that the quality checklist has no official data to support it — instead, these best practices come from experience in the industry and from best practices that I and others have observed within the realm of developer documentation.

 This is likely the problem with my approach: who’s to say that documentation needs each of these criteria to succeed?
-It’s possible that documentation might still be findable, accurate, relevant, and clear without many of these more concrete components, which would seemingly invalidate the approach here.
-I don’t have any user-based research to say that docs should be this way, that they should have an overview, that reference material should follow a consistent structure, that tasks should be detailed in steps, or that error messages should be documented, etc. As such, critics could dismiss a documentation’s “score” as being meaningless, relying only on user feedback for their evaluation of docs.
+It’s possible that documentation might still be findable, accurate, relevant, and clear without many of these more concrete components.
+I don’t have any user-based research to say that docs should be this way, that they should have an overview, that reference material should follow a consistent structure, that tasks should be detailed in steps, or that error messages should be documented, etc. And honestly, I doubt any checklist can prove its objective value.

-If this is the feeling regarding reported metrics, remember that user surveys should both complement and confirm the approach here.
-User surveys specifically for docs that score highly should also rate higher in satisfaction surveys than surveys for docs that score more poorly.
+Remember that user surveys, which I criticized earlier as problematic, should both complement and confirm the criteria in the checklist.
+User surveys specifically for docs that rate highly with the quality checklist should also rate higher in satisfaction surveys than surveys for docs that score more poorly.
 But again, to establish a kind of correlation through surveys relies on a host of factors (objective, unbiased, unambiguous survey questions from a large sample of a representative audience across domains), which is likely difficult to pull off on a regular basis.

-Overall, I am confident that few would object to most of the criteria here.
-Most of the rubric’s criteria would be agreed upon by both readers and writers with enough common ground as to be a practical guide for improving documentation quality.
+Overall, I am confident that few would object to most of the criteria in the checklist.
+Most of the checklist’s criteria would be agreed upon by both readers and writers with enough common ground as to be a practical guide for improving documentation quality.
 Also, the criteria should be seen as a first draft, a starting point that can be refined and improved, checked against industry standards, confirmed against docs that are loved by users, refined through constant feedback, and more.